pszponder/blog-articles/OOP/this.md

 # `this` Keyword in JavaScript:

+When dealing with objects and functions in JavaScript, you will encounter the `this` keyword.
+The purpose of this article is to try to explain what `this` is and how it is used.

 ## What is `this`?

-`this` is a property which refers to the object which `this` is associated with.
-The association between `this` and the object is context sensitive and refers to what calls `this` during code execution.
+`this` is a keyword which refers to the object which `this` is associated with.
+The association between `this` and the object is context sensitive and depends to what calls `this` during code execution.

+The purpose of `this` is to point to an object so that JavaScript knows which object's properties to access.

 ## How does `this` work?